-The Centre for Film and Ethics facilitates interdisciplinary work involving ethics in the context of moving image research.
+The Centre for Film and Ethics facilitates interdisciplinary practice-based and theoretical work involving ethics in the context of moving image research.
 The centre operates as an international hub for exploring the interaction between film and ethics, in light of both traditional questions of moral philosophy and the complexities of the contemporary ethical landscape.

 Creative Industries Masterclass